MayukhmalaJana/Multi-target-tracking-using-Ramanujan-Sum-based-DWT/README.md

 # Citing this work

-**If you find this work useful in your research,Please consider to cite the work if you use this package.**
+**If you find this work useful in your research, please consider to cite the work for using this package.**

  _M.
 Jana and P. Roy, "Multi-target tracking using Ramanujan Sum based DWT," 2021 2nd International Conference on Range Technology (ICORT), Chandipur, Balasore, India, 2021, pp. 1-6, doi: 10.1109/ICORT52730.2021.9581552._